Back to All Events

 Artist Yevgeniy Fiks is a leader in Yiddish contemporary art, and explores its boundaries not only in its aesthetic forms, but also in its self-definition as a political and cultural force.
-His exhibition “Himl un Erd” is a selection of the melding of the Yiddish language and mind to the Soviet cosmonaut project — but this is only one glimpse of the Jewish relationship to imagination and power.
+His exhibition “Himl un Erd” is a selection of the melding of the Yiddish language and mind to the Soviet space program — but this is only one glimpse of the Jewish relationship to imagination and power.
 Fiks also explores its failures, successes and blurring lines of the Soviet Birobidzhan project for a Jewish national home in the Far East.

 A natural next step is to envision a post-national Yiddish art.
 As Fiks describes, “While rejecting the dictates of cultural imperialism, Yiddish contemporary art is at the same time open to everything progressive locally and globally.”
 This is a reference to his Yiddishland Pavillion project, a rebellion against the defined national boundaries of the Venice Biennale.
 The Pavillion is a series of Yiddish art that is scattered amongst various national exhibitions.